-Tab Access Hook Category Access Hook Name Additional Access Inbox EM7 System Administration Inbox Allows user access to all functionality on the "Inbox" page.
-Dashboards Dashboards Dash:View Allows user to view their own dashboards.
+Tab Access Hook Category Access Hook Name Additional Access Dashboards Dashboards Dash:View Allows user to view their own dashboards.
 Does not allow user to create or edit their own dashboards.
 Views Views Views: View Allows the user to view the Views tab and to view the Views that are embedded in Dashboards.
 NOTE: To allow users to view the Views embedded in Dashboards but not allow the user to view the Views tab, assign the Acces Hook Views:View Embedded.
 Events Events Events/Event:View Allows user to view the list of events for their organizations on the Event Console screen.
 Tickets Ticketing Ticketing/Ticket:View Allows user to view the list of tickets in their assigned ticket queues for their organizations on the Ticket Console page.
-Knowledge Knowledge Base KnowledgeBase:View Allows users to view knowledge base articles that are not restricted by other Access Keys or set to Administrator only access.
-CAUTION: Due to security vulnerabilities, ScienceLogic recommends that customers who installed SL1 prior to 8.9.2 disable the Knowledge Base.
-For details, see the release notes for version 8.9.2 of SL1.
-Reports Reports Reports> None Registry EM7 System Administration Registry> None

-System EM7 System Administration System> None Preferences User Account Management Preferences> None
+Reports Reports Reports> None Registry EM7 System Administration Registry> None System EM7 System Administration System> None Preferences User Account Management Preferences> None

-NOTE: For tabs that have a menu bar, such as [Registry] and [System], the top-level navigation hook will allow the user to select only the tab.
-On these tabs, links in the menu bar will appear only if the a user has additional Access Hooks specifically for the links in the menu bar.
+NOTE: For tabs that have a left Navbar or menu bar, such as [Registry] and [System], the top-level navigation hook will allow the user to select only the tab.
+On these tabs, links in the left Navbar or menu bar will appear only if the a user has additional Access Hooks specifically for the links in the left Navbar or menu bar.